utdata/rwd-mastery-assignments/vaccination-exemptions/README.md

 This is just one of several datasets that can be explored concerning statewide vaccination rates.

 - What can we learn from this file?
-- Take a look at the columns and rows and formulate questions and pre-conceive charts or interactives.
-What could you build with this?
+- Take a look at the columns and rows and formulate questions.
+What might you want to learn or explore?
-- What shape (wide vs long) does this data have to be to get what you need?
 - What charts might we make?
 How might they work together in a dashboard?
+- What shape (wide vs long) does this data have to be to get what you need?

 ## Convert the data from PDF